What Is the Difference Between a Survival Action and Wrongful Death Claim?

 You can file a wrongful death claim when a loved one dies due to the unlawful act or negligence of another party.
 It might also be possible to bring a claim based on strict liability if, for example, the death occurred to a product defect.
 To bring a survival action, it is usually necessary for the deceased to have survived at least momentarily after the accident.

 How Can an Attorney Help with My Wrongful Death Case?

-A skilled wrongful death lawyer can assess the merits of your case to determine whether you have grounds for a claim and how best to proceed.
+A skilled wrongful death lawyer can assess the merits of your case.
+Your attorney will determine whether you have grounds for a claim and how best to proceed.
 Your lawyer can compile evidence, estimate a fair settlement figure, negotiate with the opposing party, and continue to litigation if it is in your best interests to do so.

 Connect with a Top-Rated Wrongful Death Attorney Today

 Did you lose a loved one due to someone else’s wrongful act or negligence?
 A skilled attorney can help your family seek compensation for the resulting damages.
-At Attorneys for All, our network of lawyers handles personal injury and wrongful death claims on a contingency fee basis, which means no attorneys’ fees are owed unless they win your case.
-Contact us today at 877-776-9558 or send an email to email@example.com to find out more about what we do and to schedule your free consultation.
+At Attorneys for All, our network of lawyers handles personal injury and wrongful death claims on a contingency fee basis.
+A contingency basis fee means no attorneys’ fees unless they win your case.
+Contact us today at (281) 475-4535 or send an email to email@example.com to find out more about what we do and to schedule your free consultation.